nickbrandt/GitLab/doc/api/graphql/getting_started.md

 aimed at developers who wish to work on developing the API itself.

 ## Why GraphQL

-GraphQL is a programatic language for easily accessing and manipulating complex data in a single request with an intuitive and flexible syntax.
+GraphQL is a programmatic language for easily accessing and manipulating complex data in a single request with an intuitive and flexible syntax.
 With a single request, you can receive a tailored response coming from multiple data sources.
-This approach minimizes the traditional effort of client-side coding against multiple APIs, reduces bandwith, and improves response times.
+This approach minimizes the traditional effort of client-side coding against multiple APIs, reduces bandwidth, and improves response times.

 Additional benefits include:
 1. Representing data as a Graph for easier traversal